smartcontractkit/near-protocol-contracts/README.md

 ## View pending requests

-Oracle node is polling the state of **oracle contract** to see paginated request _summary_, which shows which accounts have requests pending and how many total are pending:
+The oracle node is continually polling the state of the **oracle contract** to see the paginated request _summary_.
+This shows which accounts have requests pending and the total amount of pending requests:

 ```bash
 near view oracle.$NEAR_ACCT get_requests_summary '{"max_num_accounts": "10"}'